mateusabelli/flamenco/README.md

-# Flamenco 3
+# Flamenco

-This repository contains the sources for Flamenco 3.
+This repository contains the sources for Flamenco.
 The Manager, Worker, and Blender add-on sources are all combined in this one repository.

 The documentation is available on https://flamenco.blender.org/, including